PUBG Mobile Zombies Mode Release Date Is Next Month: Report

-The PUBG Mobile zombies mode is slated to be out with the 0.11.0 update.
-According to a recent video from dataminers, the PUBG Mobile zombies mode release date is due next month.
+The PUBG Mobile zombies mode is scheduled to be released with the 0.11.0 update.
+According to a recent online video, the PUBG Mobile zombies mode release date is due next month.
 In fact, you can expect the PUBG Mobile zombies mode to hit all users before February 10.
-This is odd when you consider that zombies mode is a part of Tencent's collaboration with Capcom for Resident Evil 2 which released on January 25 for the PS4, Xbox One, and Windows PC.
+This is odd when you consider that zombies mode is a part of Tencent's collaboration with Capcom for Resident Evil 2, which released on January 25 for the PS4, Xbox One, and Windows PC.
 It would mean that this mode is available much later than anticipated for many a fan of the battle royale game.
+There is no official confirmation at the moment.

 "Global release - next month.
 Before 10th Feb," claims PUBG Mobile YouTuber and dataminer Mr. Ghost Gaming.
 He also hints that another, yet to be announced mode would be making it to the game as well.
 Considering that the PUBG Mobile 0.11.0 beta update patch notes fail to mention outside of a single zombies mode known as Resident Evil: Sunset, it would be interesting to see what Tencent has in store for us.